randy3k/UnitTesting-example/README.md

 <img src='https://raw.github.com/randy3k/UnitTesting-example/fig/op.png' width='500'></img>

+- Synchronized tests

+To mock the testing environment of CI servers, you may also run the tests via the `UnitTesting (Sync)` command.
+Sync tests are usually faster than the async tests, but they may freeze Sublime Test.

 ### Travis

 If the tests can be run locally, let's put them to travis-ci and let travis-ci takes care of them.
 First, you have to copy a important file: [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) (caution: with a beginning dot) to your repo.
 Then change the env variable `PACKAGE` in [.travis.yml](https://github.com/randy3k/UnitTesting-example/blob/master/.travis.yml) to the name of your package.